 Apache Beam Overview

-Apache Beam is an open source, unified programming model that you can use to create a data processing pipeline.
-You start by building a program that defines the pipeline using one of the open source Beam SDKs.
-The pipeline is then executed by one of Beam’s supported distributed processing back-ends, which include Apache Apex, Apache Flink, Apache Spark, and Google Cloud Dataflow.
+Apache Beam is an open source, unified model for defining both batch and streaming data-parallel processing pipelines.
+Using one of the open source Beam SDKs, you build a program that defines the pipeline.
+The pipeline is then executed by one of Beam’s supported distributed processing back-ends, which include Apache Flink, Apache Spark, and Google Cloud Dataflow.

 Apache Beam SDKs